philoez98/Turf.jl/README.md

 # Turf.jl

-# NOTE: This project is no longer maintaned.
+# NOTE: This project is no longer maintained.

 | **Documentation** | **Build Status** |
 |:---:|:---:|